Air Fryer Fish Fillets (Homemade Fresh)

 - Preheat the Air Fryer at 380°F/193°C for 4 minutes.

-- Line air fryer basket or tray with perforated parchment paper (highly recommended - if you don't have perforated parchment paper, make sure to generously coat the air fryer basket with oil spray).
+- Line air fryer basket or tray with perforated parchment paper or perforated silicone mat (highly recommended – if you don't have perforated parchment paper or mat, make sure to generously coat the air fryer basket with oil spray).
 Lightly spray parchment paper with oil spray.
 Lay coated fish in a single layer on the parchment (cook in batches if needed).
 Generously spray all sides of the breaded filets with oil spray to coat any dry spots.